kormilitzin/the-signature-method-in-machine-learning/README.md

 ## A path from discretely sampled data

 The key ingredient of the signature method is a path constructed from data.
 The path is a continuous piece-wise interpolation of data points.
-For example, consider a collection of pairs ![f1], where _t_ may be thought as time component and _X_ is a price of a stock: [f1]: http://mathurl.com/y9pjrdyy.png
+For example, consider a collection of pairs ![f1], where _t_ may be thought as time component and _X_ is a stock price:

 ![alt text](https://github.com/kormilitzin/the-signature-method-in-machine-learning/blob/master/t_X_path_example.png)